engindenizdogu/harbor/README.md

 ### Math
 If you need to write mathematical expressions, the theme supports it.
 Use `$x = y$` for inline math and `$$\int_{-\infty}^{\infty} e^{-x^2} dx = \sqrt{\pi}$$` for complex equations.

+### Blog Integration
+Write chronological posts under `_posts/` in standard Jekyll format.
+Posts coexist with evergreen notes and can link to them.

 ## How to Publishing Your Site

 ### GitHub Pages (Free)